PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Community - Analysts create new workbooks, playbooks, hunting queries, etc. that are given to the community for your use

 Cost
-- Sentinal is available using capacity reservations (fixed fee for predictable costs) or pay as you go (billed per GB of data ingested for analysis in Sentinel and stored in the Azure Monitor Log Analytics workspace).
+- Sentinel is available using capacity reservations (fixed fee for predictable costs) or pay as you go (billed per GB of data ingested for analysis in Sentinel and stored in the Azure Monitor Log Analytics workspace).

 # Microsoft 365 Defender